MoreKronos/Youtube-Toolbox/README.md

 > For an easier installation experience, it is **recommended** to download and use the Setup Wizard:
 > [Download Setup.Wizard.exe](https://github.com/MoreKronos/Youtube-Toolbox/releases/download/Program/Setup.Wizard.exe)

-A Windows batch-powered toolset for downloading and organizing YouTube music locally with minimal effort.
-This project uses `yt-dlp`, `ffmpeg`, and a custom `Dupefinder` script to fetch, rename, clean, and deduplicate your MP3 music library.
+A Windows batch-powered toolset for downloading and organizing YouTube music, podcasts, playlists, and other audio content locally with minimal effort.
+This project leverages `yt-dlp`, `ffmpeg`, and a custom `Dupefinder` script to fetch, rename, clean, and deduplicate your MP3 audio library.

 ---

 ## 💡 Features

-- 📥 Download YouTube videos or entire playlists as high-quality MP3s
+- 📥 Download YouTube videos, full playlists, and podcasts as high-quality MP3s
-- 🧠 Automatically rename files to clean, zero-padded formats
+- 🧠 Automatically rename files with clean, zero-padded numbering for perfect sorting
-- 🗃️ Remove duplicate MP3s based on title metadata
+- 🗃️ Detect and remove duplicate MP3s based on metadata tags such as title and artist
-- 🧰 Auto-installs missing dependencies like `yt-dlp`, `7-zip`, `ffmpeg`, and `dupefinder.ps1`
+- 🧰 Automatically installs and updates dependencies like `yt-dlp`, `7-Zip`, `ffmpeg`, and `dupefinder.ps1`
+- 🎛️ Supports batch downloads and handles various YouTube content types including music videos, podcasts, and audio playlists

 ---